 Watch Pediatric Feeding Problems video

 Children with disabilities and medically fragile children often have health problems associated with their diagnoses.
 Our pediatric dietitians can help control these problems through nutrition and weight management, maximizing a child's potential for growth and development.

-Providence Neurodevelopmental Center for Children offers Healthy Self, a weight management program for obese and overweight children.
+Providence Neurodevelopmental Center for Children offers the Children's health and fitness program.
 The ten-week class teaches families how to develop sustainable, healthy lifestyle habits.

 Our audiologists are specially trained to identify hearing problems in children at all developmental levels.
 We diagnose and measure deficits through a variety of tests, including:

 - Auditory Brainstem Response (ABR) testing, with or without sedation

 - Tympanometry/Acoustic Reflex testing